xulihang/BasicCAT-website/_posts/2024-07-28-comic-reader-app-that-translates.md

 tags: imagetrans
 ---

 [ImageTrans](/imagetrans/) is a computer-aided image translation software.
 It has a good image viewer and can recognize the text in the images and translate.
-We can use it as a comic reader to read foreign comics (or manga, webtoon, manhua, etc.).
+We can use it as a comic reader to read foreign comics (or manga, webtoon, manhua, doujin, etc.).

 Reading related features:

 * Dragging support with the mouse
 * Zoom and navigation with hotkeys support
 * Support of a variety of common [file formats](/common-comics-file-formats/): JPG, PNG, BMP, WebP, PDF, ZIP, CBZ, EPUB, MOBI, etc.
 * Support of detecting panels and reading by panels.
-It can also [convert comics to webtoon](/comic-reader-app-that-translates/).
+It can also [convert comics to webtoon](/how-to-convert-traditional-comics-into-webtoon/).
 * Voice reading using TTS
 * Support of exporting results as web pages for reading on cell phones